Skip to Main Content

 How to find high-risk insurance

-In the worst case, insurers might not be willing to give you an insurance policy at all.
-If that happens, you can consider applying for guaranteed acceptance life insurance.
-These policies require no medical exams or lifestyle questions, and rates are based on age, gender and location.
+In the worst case, you may not be able to find an insurer who is willing to offer you traditional life insurance coverage, such as term life insurance.
+If that happens, you can consider applying for guaranteed acceptance life or accidental death insurance coverage.
+These policies require no medical exams or lifestyle questions, and rates are typically solely based on age, gender and location.
 However, they’re usually very expensive and may have a waiting period before your beneficiaries can access the death benefit.
-Consider working with a life insurance agent to find a carrier if you’re struggling to find insurance.
+Consider working with a licensed life insurance agent to find a carrier if you struggle to find insurance.

 Frequently asked questions